Want to remove arrest records from the internet? Call 844-461-3632 or learn more about arrest records removal in our guide below.

 We will let you form your own opinion.
 But we can all likely agree that charging to remove your records is unethical, at best.
 In fact, many people search sites or data brokerages are forbidden from charging a fee for a removal request.
 These sites typically have some sort of opt out form or other opt out process that you must follow in order to remove court records from the internet.

-NetReputation is a reputation management company which was formed with the sole purpose of assisting individuals to rebuild and repair their online presence, through high-quality content creation to remove negative content.
+NetReputation is a reputation management company that was formed with the sole purpose of assisting individuals to rebuild and repair their online presence through high-quality content creation to remove negative content.
 Our team uses a wide range of strategies, including legal options, to help you opt out of data collection and sharing, have your records removed from the internet, and protect your privacy from the activities of people search sites.

 How to Remove Your Arrest Record from Internet Searches

 Mugshot websites like BustedNewspaper make it easy for anybody to locate police records on the internet.
 The site operates a database pulled from public records across the country.
 Court records are only one of many sources for this information.

 For example, once you reach the homepage of BustedNewspaper, you’re directed toward a search bar on the right side of the page.

 The only thing left to do is type in a name.
 And nine times out of ten, their info will pop up.